What to Wear for Your Maternity Session: Timeless & Trendy Outfits for 2025

 To get you started, here are five tips to help you choose the perfect outfit for your maternity session:

-1. Flowy Dresses Are Always Flattering
+1. Flowy Dresses With Movement

 Soft, flowy fabrics such as the image below, can create beautiful movement in photos and give a dreamy, timeless feel, especially if we get a little wind!
 Clients worry when it’s windy, but as a photographer I embrace the wind and make it work for us!
 Whether you’re outdoors at sunset or inside my studio studio, dresses that drape right below the bump help elongate your frame and flatter all the right places.
 It is a great idea to make sure you can also pull the fabric tight underneath with your hands, for more variety in your photos.